-- 140. Fire Hydrants.
+- 135. Fire Hydrants.
 The Fire Prevention Bureau is required to set minimum fire hydrant distances per CFC Appendix C. Standard fire hydrants (6" x 4" x (2) 2 1⁄2" outlets) shall be located on fire access roads and adjacent public streets.
-For this project hydrants shall be spaced at 350 feet apart, and shall be located no more than 210 feet from any point on the street or Fire Department access road(s) frontage to a hydrant.
+For all multi-family projects hydrants shall be spaced at 350 feet apart, and shall be located no more than 210 feet from any point on the street or Fire Department access road(s) frontage to a hydrant.
 The required fire flow shall be available from any adjacent hydrant(s) in the system.
 The fire line may be required to be a looped system.
-The fire hydrant and sprinkler line will be its own dedicated fire line and not share with the domestic line.
-The upgrade of existing fire hydrants may be required (CFC Appendix C and Temecula City Ordinance 15.16.020). - 141.
-Fire Hydrant Clearance.
-As required by the California Fire Code, when any portion of the facility or building hereafter constructed or moved into or within the jurisdiction is more than 400 feet from a hydrant on a fire apparatus road, as measured by an approved route around the exterior of the facility or building, on-site fire hydrants and mains shall be provided where required by the fire code official.
-(CFC Chapter 5). - 142.
+The upgrade of existing fire hydrants may be required (CFC Appendix C and Temecula Municipal Code Section 15.16.020). - 136.
 Fire Dept. Plan Review.
 Final fire and life safety conditions will be addressed when building plans are reviewed by the Fire Prevention Bureau.
-These conditions will be based on occupancy, use, the California Building Code (CBC), California Fire Code (CFC), and related codes which are in force at the time of building plan submittal. - 143.
+These conditions will be based on occupancy, use, the California Building Code (CBC), California Fire Code (CFC), and related codes which are in force at the time of building plan submittal. - 137.
 Fire Flow.
-The Fire Prevention Bureau is required to set a minimum fire flow for the remodel or construction of all commercial and residential buildings per CFC Appendix B. The developer shall provide for this project, a water system capable of delivering 2,500GPM at 20-PSI residual operating pressure for a 2-hour duration.
-The fire flow as given above has taken into account all information as provided.
-(CFC Appendix B and Temecula City Ordinance 15.16.020).
+The Fire Prevention Bureau is required to set a minimum fire flow for the remodel or construction of all commercial and residential buildings per CFC Appendix B. The developer shall provide for this project, a water system capable of delivering 2,500 GPM at 20-PSI residual operating pressure for a 2-hour duration.
+Fire flow given above has taken into account all information as provided.
+(CFC Appendix B and Temecula Municipal Code Section 15.16.020).